kn-nisha/Nisha-DevOps/README.md

 🚀 **Aspiring DevOps Engineer** | 🤝 **Team Player**

-I love solving real-world problems with technology, especially in **DevOps, Cloud, and Full-Stack Development**.
+I love solving real-world problems with technology, especially in **DevOps, Cloud**.
 My goal is to work with professional teams to deliver scalable, reliable, and impactful solutions.

 ---